hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

 validatingwebhookconfiguration.admissionregistration.k8s.io/metallb-webhook-configuration created
 ```

-The above command will install the latest MetalLB v0.13.10 to the K8s cluster.
-It will first create the namespace *metallb-system*, set up role-based access control (*RBAC*), create a list of customer resource definitions (CRDs) and deploy a list of pods and services.
+The above command installs the latest MetalLB *v0.13.10* to the K8s cluster.
+It first creates the namespace *metallb-system*, sets up the role-based access control (*RBAC*), creates a list of customer resource definitions (CRDs) andfinally deploys a list of pods and services.

 You can check and confirm all pods and services are deployed successful: